Hollywood (cigarette)

-Hollywood is a Brazilian brand of cigarette, currently owned and manufactured by Souza Cruz, a subsidiary of British American Tobacco.
+Hollywood was a Brazilian brand of cigarette, owned and manufactured by Souza Cruz, a subsidiary of British American Tobacco.
 It is one of Brazil's best-known and sold cigarette brands, second to Derby brand.

 History

 In 1903, Albino Souza Cruz, a manufacturer of cigarettes, settled in Rio de Janeiro and created a company to sell different brands of cigarettes.
-In 1931, he announced the launch of the Hollywood cigarettes, which gradually became famous for using a slogan, namely, "success".
+In 1931, he announced the launch of Hollywood cigarettes, which gradually became famous for using a slogan, namely, "success".